-Held over ten days and providing a perfect prelude to the Rainforest Music Festival, highlights included a talk on British Naturalist Alfred Russel Wallace (famed for having collecting specimens and writing Sarawak Law, which proposed ideas on evolution predating Darwin’s Origin Of Species) and local artist Raphael Scott Ahbeng’s emotive Sarawakian landscapes.
+Held over ten days and providing a perfect prelude to the Rainforest Music Festival, last year's highlights included a talk on British Naturalist Alfred Russel Wallace (famed for having collecting specimens and writing Sarawak Law, which proposed ideas on evolution predating Darwin’s Origin Of Species) and local artist Raphael Scott Ahbeng’s emotive Sarawakian landscapes.

 Rainforest World Music Festival

 With 20 editions to its name, the Rainforest World Music Festival has undergone various permutations but retained its laid-back charm and earthly energy.
 Held annually in July, its rousing mix of world and indigenous musical performances by world class artists and intimate workshops make it unmissable.